-Silicates are the minerals containing silicon and oxygen in tetrahedral SiO44- units which are linked together in several patterns.
+Silicates are the minerals containing silicon and oxygen in tetrahedral SiO44- units, which are linked together in several patterns.
 Depending on the way the tetrahedral units are linked, the silicates are classified into the following types.

-E.g. 1) Phenacite - Be2SiO4
+1) Phenacite (also known as phenakite) - Be2SiO4

-4) Zircone - ZrSiO4 : The coordination number of Zr4+ is 8.
+4) Zircone - ZrSiO4 : The oldest mineral on Earth.
+The coordination number of Zr4+ is 8.